LoboArkano/dental-clinic-frontend/README.md

 ### API Url

-Edit file src/api/urlApi.js if you want to work with a localhoat Api.
+Edit file src/api/urlApi.js if you want to work with a localhost Api.

 ## Author